-Some of these aspects include: head and neck anatomy, radiology, pharmacology and an understanding of the body’s inflammatory response.
+Some of these aspects include: head and neck anatomy, radiology, pharmacology, and an understanding of the body’s inflammatory response.
 In order to bring a patient to oral health, surgical or non-surgical interventions are necessary.

 So now let’s test your skills.
 Assuming you have full autonomy to assess and treat the following patients, what treatment plans would you advise?

-What dental hygiene treatment plan is right for these patients?
+What treatment is right for these patients?